 After the Sharpeville massacre Mandela and other ANC leaders make a public display of burning their passes and urge others to follow their example.
 When demonstrations continue, the government declares a state of emergency and arrests about 18,000 protesters, including the leaders of the ANC and the PAC.
 Both organisations are banned.

-On 31 May, after gaining approval in a referendum restricted to whites, the government declares South Africa a republic.
+1961 - On 31 May South Africa leaves the British Commonwealth and becomes a republic.
 Mandela organises a national strike in protest.
 When the government responds by introducing new and harsher laws, and by mobilising its armed forces to break up the strike, Mandela comes to the conclusion that the time has come for the ANC to move beyond nonviolent protest.

 "As violence in this country was inevitable, it would be wrong and unrealistic for African leaders to continue preaching peace and nonviolence at a time when the government met our peaceful demands with force," he says.

 "The idea in my mind was not that we were going to win, but that we were going to focus the attention of the world on our demands."

 1962 - In January Mandela leaves South Africa illegally to attend a conference of the Pan-African Freedom Movement in Addis Ababa.
-He will also scout for military training facilities for Umkhonto members and attempt to raise funds from African states.
+He also scouts for military training facilities for Umkhonto members and attempts to raise funds from African states.
 He travels to Tanganyika, Nigeria, Ethiopia, Egypt, Libya, Tunisia, Morocco, Mali, Guinea, Sierra Leone, Liberia, Ghana and Senegal.
 He also visits England.

 While away he personally undertakes a course of military training and resolves that the funding drive should be extended to Western and socialist nations.